blakdragan7/BDSaveSystem-Documentation/The-Basics.md

 **It is important to load the actors from the save game in the exact order they are written to it.
 Otherwise, the wrong actor will be loaded and a crash can occur.**

 If you want to load and spawn the actors saved then call `LoadActorsFromMemory` instead.
 It is recommend to have a different scope for actors that you want to also spawn at runtime to avoid loading the wrong actor.

+Objects can be loaded in the exact same way as actors with the LoadObjectFromMemory and LoadObjectsFromMemory functions.

 ## Example Usage